|RETURN TO CATALOG TABLE OF CONTENTS|

 Students at HCC who have significant college-level learning acquired through employment, hobbies, volunteer work, or independent (non-credit) study may develop a portfolio of learning and have that portfolio evaluated for credit by expert faculty evaluators.
 Students interested in submitting a portfolio must have permission from the Director for Academic Program Enhancement and Partnerships and must enroll in and successfully complete APL 101 and APL 102.
 Credit attempted must satisfy the learning objectives of courses described in this catalog.
 For more information, phone 443-412-2158.

-Recent high school graduates will be required to complete an iPlan session.
+Recent high school graduates will be required to complete a First Semester Advising session.
 For more information, visit Getting Started at the Admissions website or contact the Admissions Office at 443-412-2109.

 Students should submit their official SAT/ACT scores to the Admissions Office.
 Students who have not completed College Level English or Math, nor earned qualifying SAT or ACT scores, may be referred to the Test Center to complete the Academic Skills Assessment.
 The table below indicates the exemptions for taking the Academic Skills Assessment: